Integrations๐Ÿ”—

 pip install undine[channels]

-Undine provides support for the GraphQL over WebSocket protocol by integrating with the channels library.
+Undine provides support for GraphQL over WebSocket and GraphQL over SSE (Single Connection mode) by integrating with the channels library.
 Using the channels integration requires turning on Undine's Async Support.

-Additionally, you need to configure Django in your project's asgi.py file so that websocket requests are sent to Undine's channels consumer.
+You'll need to configure Django in your project's asgi.py file so that requests are sent to Undine's channels consumers.
+There are three app wrappers available depending on which protocols you need.

 import os